jmdelong7/coordinator-tools/README.md

 Tax Calculator
 - Used to add tax or remove tax from a value given the selected market.

+Creative Deadline
+- Enter a start date see the dates when creative is due.

 I built these tools because they were challenging enough to build and I'll use them day to day in my role as a sales coordinator.